Sharbat (drink): Varieties

 Tamarind sherbet is a popular non-alcoholic beverage in Muslim countries that is commonly prepared during Ramadan.
 In Turkey tamarind sherbet, called demirhindi şerbeti, might be flavored with cloves, cardamom, fresh ginger, a cinnamon stick, honey, sage and dried linden flowers.
-In Urdu, tamarind is called imli and is commonly paired with dried plums (aaloo bukhara).
+In Hindi-Urdu, tamarind is called imli and is commonly paired with dried plums (aaloo bukhara).

 Almond sherbet is probably of Persian origin and can be spiced with cardamom and kewra.
 Another version of almond sherbet is made with milk and saffron and musk melon seeds are sometimes added.